salsa-rs/salsa/book/src/rfcs/RFC0007-Idempotent-Synchronized.md

 Subtle points:

 * The value/dependency-information are not stored atomically.
+But if we load the value and then the dependencies, and both are `Some`, we are guaranteed that they correspond to one another:
+  * If we load the value XXX this is not true
-But we are careful in the ordering such that if the reader sees both a value + dependency information, they correspond to one another.
+  But we are careful
+  in the ordering such that if the reader sees both a value + dependency information, they correspond to one another.
 * There may be multiple writers at once.
 If we see dep-info that is "verified at" the current revision, that implies that we raced with another writer and do not need to store our value.

+Ideas:

+* Store the (value, changed-at) field together
+  * If the changed-at matches the dependencies, then they match?
+  * If the

 ### Verifying dependencies